Architectural Photography with the Alpa 12 SWA with 38mm Super-Angulon XL

 20mm lens rise with camera tilt.

-Upper rim of building digitally darkened about 1 f-stop.
+Upper rim of building digitally darkened about one f-stop.